Magic Springs

 Magic Springs Theme and Water Park, known as Magic Springs, is an amusement park and water park located in Hot Springs, Arkansas, about 50 mile from Little Rock.
 The park opened in 1978, closed in 1995, and reopened in 2000.
+It features 38 attractions, including four roller coasters.
 Magic Springs is owned by EPR Properties and operated by Premier Parks, LLC.

 History

 Magic Springs Family Fun Park opened July 22, 1978, under the management of Leisure and Recreation Concepts, headed by Dallas businessman Michael Jenkins.
 Over time, investors became burdened by millions of dollars of debt and sold the park in the 1980s to a group headed by businessman Melvyn Bell, who then had his own financial troubles.
 It closed in 1995.
 Fitraco, a Belgian company, bought the amusement park at a foreclosure auction in 1995.
 Ed Hart of Themeparks LLC was approached by Fitraco, and decided to take on the project.